+Neck pain has been listed as a migraine symptom for some people living with migraine.
 Neck pain can include the muscles or nerves in the neck.

 The neck discomfort can also occur in the bones of the spine or the disks that cushion the areas between the spinal bones.
 It can also feel like the migraine is in the base of the neck.
-Other say it feels like a migraine headache that radiates from the neck to head.
+Other say it feels like a migraine attack that radiates from the neck to head.

 Warning: A stiff neck can be a sign of a more serious or potentially life-threatening condition.
 Seek immediate medical assistance if you experience stiff neck along with fever and headache.

 Studies on migraine and neck pain

 A 2010 study of 113 patients found that neck pain occurred with the migraine attacks more often than nausea, even though nausea is closely associated with migraine.

 An informal survey of 144 people with migraine found that 75 percent said they had neck pain with their migraine, which is the same percentage that experienced sensitivity to light, sensitivity to sound and nausea.
 In this poll, neck pain was named three times as often as migraine aura and vomiting.

 Type of neck pain in the survey:

 - 69% felt tightness

 - 17% experienced stiffness